At first sight, patients having online consultations with a GP or another health professional should be obvious in 2019.

 It looks like telemedicine reimbursement in France opens up possibilities for patients, health professionals, government as well as HealthTech entrepreneurs.
 They include comfort, health education, new ways of working, data on health care quality, and new health business ecosystems.

-Stay tuned for 2-weekly news on new health companies in Europe, business models and tools for your health entrepreneurs journey here:
+Stay tuned for 2-weekly news on new health companies in Europe and learnings on health innovation here:

 Join the dashplus newsletter communty- it’s FREE!